-4. T
+3. T

-5. F
+4. F

 the artist's last name (as it appears on the Official List) for Part A. However, there is no penalty if contestants also list the artist's first name.
-Scoring is based on correctness of the artist's last name and the title of the work.
-NOTE: Contestants are required to list only out of 60.
-Initials out of 60.
-Initials Papers contending to place:
+Scoring is based on correctness of the NOTE: Contestants are required to list only artist's last name and the title of the work.